0xTCG/aldy/README.rst

   MUST have similar coverage profiles; please consult us if you are not sure about this)
-- your panel includes a copy-number neutral region (currently, Aldy uses *CYP2D8* as a copy-number neutral region, but it can be overridden)
+- your panel includes a copy-number neutral region (currently, Aldy uses *CYP2D8* as a copy-number neutral region, but it can be overridden).

 Having said that, you can use a sample BAM that is known to have two copies of the genes you wish to genotype (without any fusions or copy number alterations)